Interstitial (Nonidiopathic) Pulmonary Fibrosis

 Frontal chest radiograph demonstrating bilateral reticular and nodular interstitial infiltrates with upper zone predominance.

-DPLD may be idiopathic, a classic illustration of which is idiopathic interstitial fibrosis (IPF), which is discussed in another article (see Idiopathic Pulmonary Fibrosis).
-The underlying histopathology of IPF is usual interstitial pneumonitis (UIP).
-Other major histopathologic forms of idiopathic interstitial pneumonias include the following: desquamative interstitial pneumonia (DIP), respiratory bronchiolitis interstitial lung disease (RBILD), acute interstitial pneumonitis (AIP), also known as Hamman-Rich syndrome, nonspecific interstitial pneumonia (NSIP), cryptogenic organizing pneumonia (COP) (see Imaging in Bronchiolitis Obliterans Organizing Pneumonia), and lymphocytic interstitial pneumonia (LIP) (see Lymphocytic Interstitial Pneumonia).
+DPLD may be idiopathic, a classic illustration of which is idiopathic pulmonary fibrosis (IPF) (see Idiopathic Pulmonary Fibrosis).
+DPLDs can be described by histopathologic features and include the following: usual interstitial pneumonitis (UIP), desquamative interstitial pneumonia (DIP), respiratory bronchiolitis interstitial lung disease (RB-ILD), smoking-related interstitial fibrosis (SRIF), acute interstitial pneumonitis (AIP) (also known as Hamman-Rich syndrome), nonspecific interstitial pneumonia (NSIP), organizing pneumonia (OP) (see Imaging in Bronchiolitis Obliterans Organizing Pneumonia), and lymphocytic interstitial pneumonia (LIP) (see Lymphocytic Interstitial Pneumonia).

-Some of these disorders, for example, RBILD, DIP, and PLCH, are clearly associated with smoking.
-Some forms of DPLD, as noted above, may also be related to occupational, environmental, drug, radiation exposure, or systemic illness such as collagen-vascular disease.
-This article presents a broad overview, with an emphasis on those etiologies that result in pulmonary fibrosis not discussed elsewhere in this series.
+This article presents a broad overview on non-IPF DPLDs with an emphasis on those etiologies that result in pulmonary fibrosis not discussed elsewhere in this series.

 Pathophysiology

 A common pathophysiology has been postulated for these disorders.
-It is thought to begin with acute injury to the pulmonary parenchyma, leading to chronic interstitial inflammation, then to fibroblast activation and proliferation, and finally progressing to the common endpoint of pulmonary fibrosis and tissue destruction.
-Current research indicates that inflammation is less important in IPF, which appears to be primarily a disorder of fibroblast activation and proliferation in response to some as yet unknown trigger(s).[1]
+Although the initial insult or trigger varies among different etiologies, it is thought that later phases share a similar pathophysiology, with an exaggerated inflammatory response, leading to fibroblast proliferation and fibrotic tissue remodeling.[1]
+Current research indicates that inflammation is less important in IPF, which appears to be primarily a disorder of fibroblast activation and proliferation in response to some as yet unknown trigger(s).[2]

 The DPLDs typically manifest with the insidious onset of respiratory symptomatology, although onset can be acute and rapidly progressive, as in COP or AIP.

 Pathologically, all DPLDs manifest histologically with disease largely within the interstitial compartment of the lung.
 However, alveolar and airway architecture also may be disrupted to varying degrees.
-The histologic patterns of UIP, DIP, nonspecific interstitial pneumonitis (NSIP), HSP, LIP, COP, giant cell pneumonitis, and granulomatous pneumonitis are most common and are focused in the alveolar, lobular, and lobar septa, impacting alveoli, small airways, and pulmonary vasculature.
+The histologic patterns of UIP, DIP, RB-ILD, AIP, NSIP, HP, and OP are most common and are focused in the alveolar, lobular, and lobar septa, impacting alveoli, small airways, and pulmonary vasculature.

 Etiology

-Numerous causes/diagnoses are included among the DPLDs, many of which can be grouped as shown below.
+The causes of DPLDs are varied and numerous, many of which can be grouped as shown below.

-DPLDs associated with environmental or occupational exposures include the following:
+DPLDs associated with environmental, occupational, or iatrogenic causes include the following:

-DPLDs associated with rheumatologic/connective-tissue diseases include the following:
+DPLDs associated with rheumatologic/connective-tissue diseases are found in the following diseases:

-DPLDs related to drug exposure include the following:
+DPLDs related to drug exposure can be caused by:

-DPLDs related to other systemic illnesses include the following:
+DPLDs related to other systemic illnesses can occur with:

 Epidemiology